francescocerri/bash-ngeo/README.md

 # bash-ngeo
-Bash Script to download National Geographic Picture Of The Day for Linux
+Bash Script to download National Geographic Picture Of The Day at the highest resolution for Linux

 Setup
 =================